sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/index.md

 # Permissions

 Sourcegraph can be configured to enforce the same access to repositories and underlying source files as your code host.
-If this is configured, Sourcegraph will only allow the user to see the entities that they can see on the code host.
+If configured, Sourcegraph will allow the user to only see the entities that they can see on the code host.
 These permissions are enforced accross the product for all the use cases that need to read data from a repository, including the existence of such repository on the code host.

-> NOTE: historically, we have called this with different names: "authorization", "repository permissions", "code host permissions".
+> NOTE: Historically, we have referred to permissions-related features under different names: "authorization", "repository permissions", "code host permissions".
 All of these terms were used interchangeably, but in general we do call it permissions or repository permissions.

-> NOTE: not to be confused with in-product permissions, e.g. determine who can create a batch change or who is a site admin.
+That's not to be confused with in-product permissions, which determine who can, for example, create a batch change or who is a site admin.

 ## Example